cpldcpu/MisguidedAttention/eval/README.md

 ## How to run the evaluation

-Due to limited availability of evaluation frameworks and some issues specific to this dataset (see below), I had to come up with my own simple framework.
+Due to limited availability of evaluation frameworks with llm-as-a-judge and some issues specific to this dataset (see below), I came up with my own simple framework.

 The evaluation scripts can be found in the [`harness`](./harness) folder.
 Check out the [readme](./harness/README.md) for more information.